ray-project/ray/doc/source/actors.rst

           self.value += 1
           return self.value

-  RemoteCounter = ray.remote(Counter)
+  Counter = ray.remote(Counter)

-When an actor is instantiated, the following events happen.
+When the above actor is instantiated, the following events happen.

 1. A node in the cluster is chosen and a worker process is created on that node for the purpose of running methods called on the actor.